 What is a 5/1 ARM?

 ARM is an acronym for adjustable-rate mortgage.
-A 5/1 ARM is a loan that has a fixed rate for five years, then is adjustable every year after that.
+A 5/1 ARM is a mortgage loan that has a fixed rate for the first five years, and then switches to an adjustable rate mortgage.
 Once a year after that initial five-year period, the interest rate can be adjusted up or down, depending on a number of factors.

 The interest rate on a 5/1 ARM is made up of two parts, referred to as the index and the margin.
 When the index, which measures general interest rates, moves above the interest rate you originally paid on the loan, your interest rate will go up.
 If that index goes down, your interest rate may go down (not all ARMs are built to adjust downward, no matter the circumstances, so read your loan terms carefully).
 The margin is the amount added to the index to cover the lender’s fees.